for automating Clojure projects without setting your hair on fire

 If you change the dependencies of a checkout project you will

-still have to run lein install
+still have to run lein install and restart your repl;

 it’s just that source changes will be picked up immediately.